energyLS/distrains/README.md

 # **DISTRAINS** - Whisky **DIST**illeries and the distance to their closest **TRAIN** Stop

 ## Don't drink and drive!
-But why not taking the train to visit (all) whisky distilleries in Scotland?
+But, why not travel by train to see (every) whisky distillery in Scotland?

 This repository uses geodata of Scotlands train stops and whisky distilleries to find the